hcarver/phonemic/README.txt

 	* speech-dispatcher (available by default on Vinux and Ubuntu), the same speech interface used by ORCA.

 == Usage ==
 The Phonemic library is a .jar file that must be included in your java project.
-The phonemic.jar file can be found under phonemic/dist.
 In addition to the phonemic.jar file, your program must include the appropriate JNI libraries for the various platforms you intend to support.
-These files can be found under phonemic/jni.
+These files can be found under the jni directory.
 For more information on how to use Phonemic, see the wiki page:
 	https://sourceforge.net/apps/trac/phonemic/wiki/UsingPhonemic

 The libraries are as follows.
 Note that if you do not intend to support a particular platform, you do not have to include its libraries in your distribution.